Zhanna Ivanova: Biography

 Zhanna Ivanova was born in Chita on 12 October 1964.

 After graduating from Leonidov Secondary School, she entered the Sakhalin State Pedagogical Institute, which she finished in 1986.
 In that same year, she worked at a secondary school in Tikhmenevo.

-In 1988, at the age of 24, she was elected as a deputy of the Tikhmenevsky village Council of People's Deputies, an the next year, at the age of 25, she was appointed deputy director of the Blue Spruce children's health complex.
+In 1988, at the age of 24, she was elected as a deputy of the Tikhmenevsky village Council of People's Deputies, and the next year, at the age of 25, she was appointed deputy director of the Blue Spruce children's health complex.

 At the beginning of January 1994, she became director of Blue Spruce LLC.
 Under Ivanova's leadership, it was not only possible to preserve the children's health complex, but to make it one of the best children's institutions on Sakhalin.
 She was the president of the Yuzhno-Sakhalin local public fund "Do Good" and chairman of the board of the Sakhalin regional branch of the all-Russian public organization "Union of Women of Russia".